Cronge/Cronges-Mod/README.md

 *Note: It is also recomended to install [Mod Menu](https://github.com/TerraformersMC/ModMenu) and other fabric performance mods together with Cronge's Mod to enhance your playing experience.*

 ## Features
-Well, this mod doesn't really have any features—I'm just following along with Kaupenjoe as I watch his tutorials.
+This mod doesn't really have any features—I'm just following along with Kaupenjoe as I watch his tutorials.

 <!-- Dropdowns -->
 <details>